raspberrypilearning/cd-advanced-scratch-sushi/en/step_1.md

 ## Introduction

-These are the Advanced Scratch Sushi Cards, and in them you’ll be making a platform-style game to which you can later add your own levels, powers, and characters.
+These are the Advanced Scratch Sushi Cards, and with them you’ll make a platform-style game to which you can later add your own levels, powers, and characters!

 ### What you will make